BenjWilley/Old-Website/README.md

 [LinkedIn](https://www.linkedin.com/in/benjamin-willey-73163a173/)

-I am always changing my resume, so if you have a physical copy check my resume to see if Ive updated it (:
+I am always changing my resume, so if you have a physical copy, check my resume to see if Ive updated it (: